 While this might sound like a lot, keep in mind that we only need small amounts of each vegetable — a few broccoli florets or stems, a rib of celery, half a carrot.
 They tend to be the “leftovers” in our produce bin, so we never have to buy, say, a whole head of cauliflower just for the dogs.

 We usually focus on broccoli as the primary vegetable because it is exceptionally nutrient dense.
-Many peer-reviewed medical studies have found that a compound in broccoli, sulforaphane, helps slow the progress of osteoarthritis.
+A recent peer-reviewed medical study has found that a compound in broccoli, sulforaphane, helps slow the progress of osteoarthritis.
 To a lesser extent other cruciferous vegetables, such as cabbage and brussels sprouts, also contain sulforaphane, but it’s most prevalent in broccoli.
 In our household, with two aging dogs, joint health is a priority.

 The only vegetable we definitely do not feed our dogs is onion, which contains a toxic compound called thiosulphate.
 Even if ingested in small amounts, thiosulphate can damage a dog’s red blood cells and cause hemolytic anemia.

 Complex carbohydrates typically come from brown rice, wild rice (or any number of Asian rices the hubby and I make at home, like red or black rice), oats, lentils, split peas, or starchy vegetables like potatoes, sweet potatoes, and winter squash.
 Wild rice, split peas, and lentils, in particular, have the advantage of also being high in protein.